-That's why fitness bracelets are no longer just an accessory you wear when you're walk or you go to the gymnow it's an accessory you always wear - hence the name, "wearable"- and that he has to do many more things.
-Here his smartband side becomes important.
+That's why fitness bracelets are no longer just an accessory you wear when you're walk or you go to the gymis now an accessory that you wear all the time - hence its name, "...".wearable"- and that it has a lot more to do.
+This is where its role as a smartband becomes important.

 I don't want to just give you a list of models of what's on the market, I also want to clarify what they are for, what you can do with them and if it's really something you're going to take advantage of.